User guide

 - Mark each priority as done, partial, or moved.

-- 2-minute reflection: what worked, what got in the way.
+- 2-minute reflection: what worked, what got in the way, plus an optional "one thing I learned today" line.

 Weekly (10 minutes, Sunday)

-- Read the Insights signals (your habit consistency, your closing streak, your tasks-completed number).
+- Read your Insights numbers (your habit consistency, your closing streak, your tasks-completed number).

 - Pick next week's three priorities from the month.